QuarkNerd/blog/acarr/_posts/2017-12-15-white-paper-optimising-data-lakes-for-financial-services.md

 ---
 ## Four Key Questions and a Word of Warning

 Data lakes?
-Most financial service organisations either have one or are considering one.
+Most Financial Service organisations either have one or are considering one.

 They can lead to cost savings or revenue generation when they are used correctly.